marinels/marinels.github.io/presentations/git-intro/README.md

 Testing locally requires installing the node and bower packages, then serving the files locally using grunt.

-`npm install && bower install && grunt serve`
+`npm install && bower install && grunt`